-Scaddabush SSSG(2) performance for Q2 2017 includes three Scaddabush locations (Richmond Hill, Ontario, Mississauga, Ontario, and Yonge and Gerrard in downtown Toronto, Ontario).
-Scaddabush generated SSSG(2) of 14.1% and 13.2% in Q2 2017 and YTD 2017, respectively, reflecting the continued strong performance of the Scaddabush brand.
+Scaddabush SSSG(2) performance for Q3 2017 includes three Scaddabush locations (Richmond Hill, Ontario, Mississauga, Ontario, and Yonge and Gerrard in downtown Toronto).
+Scaddabush generated SSSG(2) of 15.7% and 14.0% in Q3 2017 and YTD 2017, respectively, reflecting the continued strong performance of the Scaddabush brand.
 During Q1 2017, effective March 19, 2017, SIR permanently closed the Alice Fazooli's location in Oakville, Ontario and opened a new Scaddabush restaurant at this location at the beginning of Q2 2017 on April 5, 2017.
-During Q2 2017, effective June 18, 2017, SIR permanently closed the Alice Fazooli's location in Vaughan, Ontario and opened a new Scaddabush restaurant at this location subsequent to Q2 2017 on July 5, 2017.
-Beginning in the quarter that each of these Alice Fazooli's restaurants were closed, their respective sales will be excluded, retroactively, from the calculation of SSS(2), similar to any permanently closed location.
-Accordingly, the Q2 2017 and YTD 2017 SSSG(2) performance for Scaddabush does not include the Alice Fazooli's locations in Oakville or Vaughan, Ontario.
-The new Scaddabush locations in Scarborough, Ontario and on Front Street in downtown Toronto are also excluded from the calculation of SSSG(2) in Q2 2017 and YTD 2017, since they were not open for the entire comparable periods in 2017 and 2016.
+During Q2 2017, effective June 18, 2017, SIR permanently closed the Alice Fazooli's location in Vaughan, Ontario and opened a new Scaddabush restaurant at this location during Q3 2017 on July 5, 2017.
+Beginning in the quarter that each of these Alice Fazooli's restaurants were closed, their respective sales have been excluded from the calculation of SSS(2) for that quarter and the current year-to-date, similar to any permanently closed location.
+Accordingly, the YTD 2017 SSSG(2) performance for Scaddabush does not include the Alice Fazooli's locations in Oakville or Vaughan, Ontario.
+The new Scaddabush locations in Scarborough, Ontario and on Front Street in downtown Toronto are also excluded from the calculation of SSSG(2) in Q3 2017 and YTD 2017, since they were not open for the entire comparable periods in 2017 and 2016.

-The downtown Toronto Signature Restaurants generated SSSG(2) of 7.7% and 6.5% in Q2 2017 and YTD 2017, respectively, primarily driven by the Loose Moose Tap & Grill®, which continues to post strong SSSG(2).
-The Q2 2017 and YTD 2017 SSSG(2) for the Signature Restaurants does not include Far Niente/FOUR/Petit Four, as this location was closed effective October 15, 2016.
-The Signature Restaurants' SSSG(2) of 15.2% in YTD 2016 included SSSG(2) of 25.9% from Far Niente/FOUR/Petit Four.
-The high SSSG(2) for Far Niente/FOUR/Petit Four during YTD 2016 was primarily due to its 40 day closure in Q1 2015 due to a flood.
+The downtown Toronto Signature Restaurants experienced a SSS(2) decline of 2.9% in Q3 2017 and generated SSSG(2) of 3.2% in YTD 2017.
+The Q3 2017 SSS(2) decline is the result of the previously mentioned negative impact of overall event attendance at the Air Canada Centre and Rogers Centre during Q3 2017 on the sales performance at the Loose Moose.
+The Q3 2017 and YTD 2017 SSS(2) for the Signature Restaurants does not include Far Niente/FOUR/Petit Four, as this location was closed effective October 15, 2016.
+The Signature Restaurants' SSSG(2) of 14.7% in YTD 2016 included SSSG(2) of 17.6% from Far Niente/FOUR/Petit Four.
+The high SSSG(2) for Far Niente/FOUR/Petit Four during YTD 2016 was primarily due to its 40-day closure in Q1 2015 due to a flood.